hartwigmedical/hmftools/sv-linx/README.md

 * [Version History](#version-history)

 ## Installation
-The latest version of LINX can be downloaded from the [Hartwig releases page](https://github.com/hartwigmedical/hmftools/releases/)
+The latest version of Linx can be downloaded from the [Hartwig releases page](https://github.com/hartwigmedical/hmftools/releases/)

 ## Configuration
 All values are optional unless otherwise specified.

 ### Core
 Argument | Description
 ---|---
 sample  | Required: Specific sample ID sv_vcf | Full path and filename for the SV VCF